An Asynchronous Two-Speed Kalman Filter for Real-Time UUV Cooperative Navigation Under Acoustic Delays: Problem Formulation

-The primary objective is to continuously estimate the optimal current state $\hat{x}_k$ strictly in real-time (e.g., at $100$\,Hz to satisfy the UUV's inner-loop thruster controllers), while appropriately and asynchronously fusing the severely delayed measurement $z_{k}^{rcv}$ immediately upon reception without violating the Markov assumption or stalling the real-time prediction engine.
+The primary objective is to maintain a continuous and low-latency real-time state estimate $\hat{x}_k$ (e.g., 100\,Hz) for robust thruster control, while asynchronously incorporating severely delayed measurements $z_{k}^{\text{rcv}}$ upon arrival without violating Markov properties or stalling the processor.